testsleeekGithub/trex/doc/installation.rst

 Installation
 ============

-Spyder is quite easy to install on Windows, Linux and MacOS X. Just the read the following instructions with care.
+TRex is quite easy to install on Windows, Linux and MacOS X. Just the read the following instructions with care.

 Installing on Windows Vista/7/8/10